ruchithata/E-commerce/README.md

 ### **Milestone 8: Product Card Component & Homepage Layout**

 In this milestone, we focused on building a reusable ProductCard component using React and styled it with Tailwind CSS.
 We then integrated this component into the Home page, displaying a dynamic grid of product cards.
 This approach enhances scalability and maintainability, allowing for efficient rendering of multiple products.

+---

+### **Milestone 9: Product Form Creation**

+- *Frontend Form:* A user-friendly form to input product details like name, price, description, category, and images.
+- *Form File:* Created *ProductForm.jsx* for data collection and validation.